aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 Once the account is confirmed, the application will redirect you to the main web page of the Unicorn manager.
 Use the **Refresh** button on the top right to load a list of the rides for the unicorn you registered.

 We have now turned **Wild Rydes** into a platform.
-Third party developers can now ask us for a new client app id, use our hosted UI to authenticate and register new users.
+Third party developers can now ask us for a new client app id, use our hosted UI to authenticate, and register new users.
 This will allow us to grow our customer base and toolkit beyond what our team can produce by itself, **UnicornManager** is just the first step.